Skip to content

 Decision-making slows down because nobody wants to bet on the current picture of the org.

-We do not start by proposing a big transformation.
-We start by making the current operating model easier to see, easier to trust, and easier to change safely.
+We do not start by proposing a giant transformation.
+We start by making the current operating model easier to see, easier to trust, and easier to keep owned.

 Operational rhythm

-The goal is fewer fire drills and clearer ownership
+The goal is fewer fire drills, clearer ownership, and better decisions

-That means understanding where work actually moves, tightening the roughest handoffs first, and only then reshaping the deeper architecture and release habits underneath.
+That means understanding where work actually moves, tightening the roughest handoffs first, then staying close enough to guide the deeper architecture and release habits underneath.

 Less rework